bitterjug/devjournal-crypto/devjournal.markdown

 - [x] The subindicators should be available on their Indicator
 - [x] Create a fixed list view for the subindicator rows
 - [ ] The targets should be available on the Indicator too
+- [ ] The actuals should be available on the Indicator too
 - [ ] Having trouble when changing page with client routing: the edit and monitor pages dont load poperly.
 - [ ] Display the relevant baseline value in the input row
 - [ ] Display the relevant next milestone value in the input row
 - [ ] Add data entry for Actual in data entry row, if the column is saved (not isNew())
+- [ ] Now for subindicator rows I need a collection of the actuals for the given indicator/subindicator.
+Who owns that collection?